NgaLam1703/product_emissions/README.md

 |Media|23017.00|

 When the average is changed to total, the Top sector retains its leading position.
 What is a bit surprising is that "Food, Beverage & Tobacco" and "Pharmaceuticals, Biotechnology & Life Sciences" are essential but high carbon-emitting sectors.
+Pharmaceuticals, Biotechnology & Life Sciences industry is one of the leaders in carbon emissions - Now we know what our health comes at.

 ### Top 8 Companies with the highest contribution to carbon emissions